sensei-hacker/inavwiki/Building-custom-firmware.md

 ## Commit your changes

-You can now commit the changes to your branch, otherwise if one wants to update the source tree (e.g.)
+You can now commit the changes to your branch, e.g. `git commit -a -m "my descriptive commit message"` ; otherwise if one wanted to update to the upstream the source tree (e.g.)

 ```
 git pull